 Many MBA programs in the US attract students from around the world.
 In a diverse cohort, you’ll benefit from the different perspectives of those around you during class discussions and group projects.

-33% international students make up the MIT Sloan MBA, while 44% of students in the Columbia MBA come from outside the US.
+The MIT Sloan MBA is made up of 40% international students, while 47% of students in the Columbia MBA come from outside the US.

 In terms of domestic diversity, many US minorities also make up the MBA classroom.
-In the recent Harvard MBA class, there are 41% US minority students, including African Americans, Asian Americans, and Hispanic and Latinx MBAs.
+In the recent Harvard MBA class, half the class are US minority students, including African Americans, Asian Americans, and Hispanic and Latinx MBAs.

-Working in group projects with peers from different racial, cultural, and socio-economics backgrounds ensures MBA debates are considered from various perspectives, which makes for more stimulating conversations.
+Working in group projects with peers from different racial, cultural, and socioeconomic backgrounds ensures MBA debates are considered from various perspectives, which makes for more stimulating conversations.

 8. Clubs and socializing